coroutine/pillowfort/README.md

 If your API has more than one client application, each can specify a custom `x-realm` header to instruct Pillowfort to create separate sessions.
 This will allow a user to be logged into more than one client application simultaneously.

-If you don't like that outcome, use the same realm value, and Pillowfort will log users out of one application when they log into the other.
+If you don't like that outcome, you can use the same realm value everywhere and Pillowfort will log users out of one application when they log into the other.

 As with all things Pillowfort, it's up to you.